-I think it would be nice if you could change the total brushing time for each mode or at least customise it.
-For example if your dentist wanted you to brush for 3 minutes.
+I think it would be nice if you could change the total brushing time for each mode or at least customize it.
+For example, if your dentist wanted you to brush for 3 minutes.

 It would be useful to be able to change to a 30 second/4 quadrant timer rather than the 20 second six section pacing.

 These and a couple of other small changes could make the app more appealing for some.
 But, for the vast majority there is way more than you need.

 Included in the box with the Prestige is a travel case.
 This might not be something everyone wants.
 But, it is very useful, particularly if you travel frequently.
 It protects the handle and head from damage and accidental activation.

 The case provided with the 9900 is a Premium case.
 It is very fitting of this product type.
 It is not a cheap and basic plastic case like you get with a lot of brushes.
 It is strong, yet compact.
 It holds the brush handle and 1 brush head.